k0gen/flappy-bird-startos/instructions.md

 #  🎮-😃-🕹️

-Enjoy your first game service for embassyOS!
+Enjoy your first game service for StartOS!